swiety85/angular2gridster/README.md

 ```

 Once installed you need to import our module:
-The example imports in AppModule, but it could also be imported in any other module - depends where you want to use it.
+The example imports in AppModule, but it could also be imported in any other module - depends on where you want to use it.

 ### Additional steps for System.js